Biography of Virginia Woolf

 1905: Virginia Woolf started to write for the Times Literary Supplement.

 1906: Thoby died of Typhoid following a trip to Greece.

 1907: Her sister Vanessa married Clive Bell.
 Virginia and her surviving brother Adrian moved to 29 Fitzroy Square Bloomsbury where they continued Thoby’s Thursday evening discussion groups for friends.

 1911: Virginia moved to 38 Brunswick Square.
 She began renting small houses near Lewes in Sussex particularly Asheham House.

 1912: Leonard Woolf returned on leave from the Ceylon Civil Service and almost at once proposed to Virginia.
 Eventually she agreed.

 1913: Virginia completed her first novel “The Voyage Out” which she had begun five years earlier.
 She had another severe nervous breakdown so the work was not published until 1915.

-1915: First attempt at suicide.
-Rented a house in Richmond on Thames.
+1915: Her first attempt at suicide.
+The couple rented a house in Richmond on Thames.

 1916: Vanessa Bell began renting Charleston Farmhouse in Sussex nearby Asheham House.

 1917: The Woolf’s, now living in Richmond Surrey, bought a small hand printing press so that they could take up printing principally as therapy for Virginia.